 When a problem is identified, the team go to the problem rather than sit in meetings theorising about it.
 Sometimes just talking to the problem owner directly can provide a quick and easy solution.
 It massively reduces complications arising out of miscommunication.

 As Peter Drucker is often quoted: “What gets measured, gets done”.
 This is an enduring truism.
 One of the challenges facing small and medium sized businesses is the ability to identify the key metrics by which they should drive their businesses.

 Most will measure sales revenue and gross/net profit on a monthly basis but often that’s far as they go.
-Finding the right measures can be a real challenge and one that takes trial and error to discover what really works for your business.
+Finding the right measures (or key performance indicators) can be a real challenge and one that takes trial and error to discover what really works for your business.
 These are the metrics that drive the right activity and are often sanity metrics.